 Electronic tag and pass products are available from the following providers:

-If you have not paid a toll when using a hire car, a Toll Notice will be sent to the hire car company.
-Hire car companies charge over $30.00 simply to redirect each Toll Notice.
-This is in addition to the tolls and administrative charges incurred by you, so if you drive a hire car in Sydney, make sure you have an arrangement to pay tolls
+If you have not paid a toll by an electronic tag or pass, a Toll Notice will be sent to the rental car company.
+Rental car companies charge over $30.00 simply to redirect each Toll Notice.
+This is in addition to the tolls and administrative charges incurred by you, so if you drive a rental car in Sydney, make sure you have an arrangement to pay tolls

 Get a copy of Sydney Motorways map